We all know cotton is a valuable material worldwide. But its byproducts, like cottonseed meal, have value too!

 What remains after the oil’s extracted is the cotton seed flour or meal.
-Cotton meal is then dried and sold as a loose meal.
+The cotton meal is then dried and sold as a loose meal.
 It also can be compressed into cake form, which makes it an easier size for animal fodder.
 The cake form contains more remaining oil than the meal does.

 The hulls that are removed before oil extraction aren’t wasted!
 Cottonseed hulls are often used as mulch in landscaping.
-As they break down, they release nutrients into the soil as well.
+As they break down, they release nutrients into the garden soil as well.

 Benefits Of Cottonseed Meal Fertilizer